-Rick has mentored over 40 graduate students at MSU after working four years as a research biologist for Ducks Unlimited-Canada and graduating from Michigan State University (M.S. and Ph.D., 1975 and 1979) and University of Wisconsin-Stevens Point (B.S., 1972).
+Rick has mentored over 50 graduate students at MSU and Clemson after working four years as a research biologist for Ducks Unlimited-Canada and graduating from Michigan State University (M.S. and Ph.D., 1975 and 1979) and University of Wisconsin-Stevens Point (B.S., 1972).
 Rick has taught courses at MSU on waterfowl ecology and management, wetlands ecology and management, wildlife techniques, wildlife management field practices, and professional communications.
 At Clemson, Rick continues to co-teach, with Dr. Lauren Rubio, an online course in waterfowl ecology and management that attracts 50-60 students from the across the country each fall semester, as well guest lectures in other Clemson courses.

 In 2014, Rick was honored as a distinguished alumnus of the College of Natural Resources, University of Wisconsin-Stevens Point.
 In the previous year, Rick received the Clarence W. Watson award at the Southeastern Fish and Wildlife Annual Conference and the 2012 national Blue-winged Teal Award for the MSU waterfowl and wetlands program.
-Also while at MSU, he was instrumental in attracting philanthropic gifts for establishment of The James C. Kennedy Endowed Chair in Waterfowl and Wetlands Conservation, the James C. Kennedy Endowed Undergraduate/Graduate Student Scholarship, the Scenic Homes’ Richard M. Kaminski’ Endowed Undergraduate Scholarship in Waterfowl and Wetlands, and the Carsie Clark and Diane Worthington Young Wetland Education Theater.
+Also while at MSU, he was instrumental in attracting philanthropic gifts for establishment of the James C. Kennedy Endowed Chair in Waterfowl and Wetlands Conservation, the James C. Kennedy Endowed Undergraduate/Graduate Student Scholarship, the Paul Meng and Richard M. Kaminski Endowed Undergraduate Scholarship in Waterfowl and Wetlands, and the former Carsie Clark and Diane Worthington Young Wetland Education Theater.